TeamAbella060420/U8-JavaScript-Asynchronous-Programing/README.md

 # U8-JavaScript-Asynchronous-Programing

-1. Introduction to Asynchronous JavaScript
+1. Introduction to Asynchronous JavaScript - Any time you have code that needs to execute after some period of time, in response to an event (like a mouse click), or upon receiving the data it needs, you're introducing asynchronous behavior into your program.
+JavaScript and its runtime environment provide efficient ways to handle async operations.